TboOffical/WitchServer/README.md

 # Benchmarks

 Tested on template : https://templatemo.com/tm-565-onix-digital<br>
-Its a big templates with lots of content to loade
+Its a big templates with lots of content to load in

 <table>
   <thead>